5 Basic Rights of Every Iowa Tenant

 Iowa Tenant’s Right to the Security Deposit

-While landlords in Iowa have the right to collect a security deposit from their tenants, tenants in the state have a right for this security deposit to be protected.
-The first way tenants are protected is in the amount that a landlord can charge.
+Iowa law protects tenants by limiting the amount a landlord can charge.
 In Iowa, the most a landlord can collect as security is two times the monthly rent.

 Deductions From Deposit:

-Landlords in Iowa must return the portion of the tenant’s security deposit that is owed back to the tenant within 30 days of receiving the tenant’s forwarding address.
+Landlords in Iowa have 30 days after receiving a tenant’s forwarding address to return the security deposit amount owed back to the tenant.
 The tenant has one year after moving out to supply the landlord with their forwarding address.
 If the tenant does not provide a forwarding address within a year, then the deposit becomes the landlord’s property.

 Iowa Tenant’s Right to Notice Before Landlord Entry

 In Iowa a landlord must usually give 24 hours’ notice before entering a tenant's apartment.
 The landlord can only enter during reasonable hours, which would be normal business hours unless the landlord and tenant agreed on another time.

 Legally Allowed Reasons for Entry:

 Even with notice, the landlord is only allowed to enter for certain reasons.
 These reasons include: